 Marinating and grilling portobello mushrooms is easy and they’re so tasty.
-Their great meaty flavor makes them perfect on just about anything (well, not chocolate cake.
-You know what I mean).
-On steak, a salad or smooshed into a burger bun.
+Their great meaty flavor makes them perfect on just about anything.
+On steak, a salad, or smooshed into a burger bun.
 These are where it’s at.

 The mushroom marinade has roasted garlic infused red wine vinegar.
 If you can’t find that, go with regular red wine vinegar and add a dash of garlic powder to the mix.
-Then go in with the olive oil, dijon mustard, salt and pepper.
+Then go in with the olive oil, Dijon mustard, salt and pepper.
 Mix it up.
 Then you’re going to brush it onto the mushrooms.
-But do it in a very specific way.
+But we’re going to do it in a very specific way.

-- 3 Tbsp. roasted garlic infused red wine vinegar, such as Pompeian brand
+- 3 Tbsp. roasted garlic infused red wine vinegar*

 - 2 Tbsp. olive oil